LineandVertexSoftware/vertexa-chart/README.md

 ### Touch and mobile interaction

 Touch devices use the same plot overlay for pan and pinch zoom.
-The plot capture surface disables native page gestures while a touch interaction starts on the chart, so one-finger pan and two-finger pinch are owned by the chart area.
+When a touch starts in the plot area, the chart disables native page gestures for that surface so one-finger pan and two-finger pinch stay in the chart.

-Hover and tooltip behavior is pointer-hover first; touch devices should rely on tap/click callbacks and visible chart state instead of persistent hover.
-Box and lasso selection currently require mouse dragging with keyboard modifiers (`Shift` and `Shift + Alt`) and are not exposed as dedicated touch gestures.
+Hover and tooltip behavior is pointer-hover first.
+On touch devices, use tap/click callbacks and visible chart state instead of relying on persistent hover.
+Box and lasso selection currently require mouse dragging with keyboard modifiers (`Shift` and `Shift + Alt`).

 ---